 It’s been said that entrepreneurship is the best self-help you can get.
 We not only learned a lot about starting and building a practice, but a lot about ourselves, each other, communication, and working as a team.

 We weren’t all business either.
 We spent a lot of time with Eric(Rich’s son), we traveled back to Kansas City a lot to see family, and traveled into the mountains as well as took other vacations.

 We worked hard, but maintaining a work-life balance was important to us.

 In 2013, we had our first daughter and purchased our practice in Kansas City.
 Then in 2014, we decided to move back to Kansas City to be closer to family.

 Moving away from our baby(the practice in Erie) was really hard for us.
 We had put a ton of time into developing relationships, and doing everything it takes to build a solid business.

 We managed our Colorado practice for another four years before selling it to an Associate.

-Today, we operate our practice in Kansas City during our “spare” time.
+Today, we operate our practice, Great Day Chiropractic, in Kansas City during our “spare” time.